e7ite/SimpleHTTPClient/README.md

 # SimpleHTTPClient
-Basic HTTP client which can, currently, download single files off of websites
+Basic HTTP client for Linux which can, currently, download single files off of websites